 Birds that sit with their feathers fluffed out for prolonged periods of time are often affected by respiratory problems or other disorders.
 Ruffled feathers may also conceal weight loss, which can be life-threatening for a bird.
 If you observe this behavior in your pet for more than a day or so, you should contact your vet as soon as possible.

-Red, Inflamed or Runny Cere or Eyes
+Red, Inflamed, or Runny Cere or Eyes

-Birds have extremely high metabolisms, so it is vital that they receive adequate nutrition every day.
-If your bird stops eating and begins to lose weight, it may be a sign of an intestinal blockage or impaction, in which case he could die very quickly without medical attention.
+Birds have extremely high metabolism, so it's vital that they receive adequate nutrition every day.
+If your bird stops eating and begins to lose weight, it may be a sign of an intestinal blockage or impaction, in which case it could die very quickly without medical attention.

 Changes in Vocalization